 Getting feedback from all your target personas is easy with UserTesting.
-You can add multiple fine-cut participant groups to a single study making it simple to optimize experiences for all your customers.
+You can add multiple distinct audiences to a single study making it simple to optimize experiences for all your customers.

-A participant group is a subset of testers that match your demographic and screener criteria.
-If you have more than one group of target participants, you can add multiple participant groups to your study with different criteria and screener questions (example: 5 business owners that are current customers, and 5 business owners that are not current customers).
+A audience, sometimes known as a participant group, is a subset of test participants that match your demographic and screener criteria.
+If you have more than one group of target participants, you can add multiple audiences to your study with different criteria and screener questions (example: 5 business owners that are current customers, and 5 business owners that are not current customers).
+The participants from each audience will complete the same test tasks.

 How it works